BrainProtest/ed-pve-combat/docs/outfitting/modules/core.md

 ## Frame Shift Drive

 Not super relevant to combat ships, but generally a good idea to run the biggest class A-rated FSD.
-Engineering **Increased Range** + **Mass Manager**
+Engineering: **Increased Range** + **Mass Manager**

 ## Life Support